Staff Contact Information

 Lori Stewart, Development Coordinator

 Lori joined the CCS staff as Development Coordinator in 2013.
 She graduated from CCS in 1987, and spent a year at St. Michael’s College in Toronto completing my MRE.
 After four years in congregational ministry, she moved into a position as Stewardship Minister in the London Conference office, where her diaconal skills were put to good use in designing workshops, consulting with congregations, and building a strong stewardship network all over southwestern Ontario and in Algoma.
-In 2001, an opportunity came to participate as overseas personnel in Jamaica, where she spent six years with my family: Paul worked as an agronomist, and Brose and Ellen (then 7 and 5) attended school, while Lori was assigned to a regional branch of the International University of the Caribbean where she coordinated a training program for elders and lay pastors, and tutored ministry students in their field placements.
+In 2001, an opportunity came to participate as overseas personnel in Jamaica, where she spent six years with her family: Paul worked as an agronomist, and Brose and Ellen (then 7 and 5) attended school, while Lori was assigned to a regional branch of the International University of the Caribbean where she coordinated a training program for elders and lay pastors, and tutored ministry students in their field placements.
 Following six more years in Canada in congregational ministry, and completing her doctoral studies, Lori finds herself at CCS.

 Scott Douglas, Information and Program Administrator